Anticipating the Sunset:

 Key Changes and Their Potential Impact

-• The Qualified Business Income (QBI) deduction which allows an up to 20% deduction on QBI income will be eliminated at the end of 2025, meaning that pass-through income will be taxed at the individual rate without the benefit of a QBI deduction.
+• The Qualified Business Income (QBI) deduction which allows up to a 20% deduction on QBI income will be eliminated at the end of 2025, meaning that pass-through income will be taxed at the individual rate without the benefit of a QBI deduction.
 This could significantly impact S Corps, potentially prompting a reconsideration of their corporate structure to C Corporation status to take advantage of the stable 21% corporate tax rate.

 • The corporate tax rate will remain at 21% even after the TCJA completely expires.
 If no changes are made, this may lead owners of pass-through entities to consider switching to a C Corp status to avoid having their pass-through income taxed at higher individual rates.